GIT012020/CurrencyConverter_3/README.md

 # CurrencyConverter_3
-Currency Converter - alloves to convert any currency available in NBP.
+Currency Converter - allows to convert any currency, available in NBP.
 It converts amount of one currency and provides the result in another currency - based on NBP data, additionally it provides current exchange rate.